brucefan1983/CUDA-Programming/README.md

   * `src/results_k40.txt` (using a workstation with Tesla K40)
   * `src/results_p100.txt` (using a supercomputer with Tesla P100: https://research.csc.fi/taito-gpu)

-## Table of contents and List of source codes:
+## Table of contents and list of source codes:

 ### Chapter 1: Introduction to GPU hardware and `CUDA` programming tools